deltafi/deltafi/deltafi-docs/public/docs/flows.md

 Egress Flows steer data through a required Format Action, an optional series of Validate Actions, and a required Egress Action.

-Format Actions are triggered when the DeltaFile contains all the Domains and Enrichments required by the action.
+The Format Action is triggered when the DeltaFile contains all the Domains and Enrichments required by the action.
 The `requiresDomains` and `requiresEnrichments` lists are optional.

+Validate Actions are triggered after the Format Action completes.

+The Egress Action is triggered when all Validate Actions complete.

 ```json
 {